TERREMEMBER/znbase/docs/content/stable/reference/_index.md

         <div class="title">Sample datasets</div>
       </div>
       <div class="body">
-        Sample datasets for use with YugabyteDB.
+        Sample datasets for use with ZNbaseDB.
       </div>
     </a>
   </div>